dvh/slideshows/shows/publiccode-yml/index.md

 <!--
 - Im am Tom Ootes
+- I work as a freelancer in IT, as a developer
-- Working for the Dutch Government
+- Ive done a lot of projects for the Dutch Government as a freelancer
+- During my work
 - As a developer advocate
 - Besides this i have a band with which i like to play together
 - I also really enjoy reading about biology, and i am a big fan of Alexander von Humboldt, the naturalist and explorer.